 To learn more about how to find research and best practice articles from professional publications, check out Summer Reading-Teacher Style.
 This blog will help you find the best reading material to support your self-directed learning plan.
 Better yet, it provides tips on how to share these articles, making collaboration a cinch.

-Is your school or district working toward curating quality digital content to build and supplement your curriculum?
-Follow the Curriculum Building Road and watch these webinars from summer 2020.
-Work with your team to not only watch the recordings, but also complete the Building Your Digital Curriculum with INFOhio OER pathway.
+Is your school or district looking for quality instructional materials to supplement your curriculum?
+Create a community of practice in Open Space groups.
+Share the Quality Instructional Materials blog series to find the best content to accelerate learning for each child.
 This sustained and intensive PD opportunity is perfect for learning communities and leaders to maximize student learning using quality digital content available at no cost.

 Find the best webinars to support your self-directed learning goal in this blog post, Tune in for Bingeworthy, On-demand Viewing: Learn With INFOhio Webinars to Prep for Flipped, Blended, and Hybrid Learning.
 Each webinar curated in this post gives educators job-embedded and classroom-focused development to use in the coming school year.
 Pair the recordings that meet your needs with classes from our learning pathways and research and studies from professional publications to build your self-directed professional development.